deadsetbit/gaming-couch-unity/README.md

     // Use GamingCouch:
     using DSB.GC;

     // Add new field for playerStore.
-Replace the "Player" with your palyer script name, if it differs: private PlayerStore<Player> playerStore = new PlayerStore<Player>();
+Replace the "Player" with your player script name, if it differs: private PlayerStore<Player> playerStore = new PlayerStore<Player>();
 ```